 - Speakers are asked not to be repetitious of comments already made to the Committee, in the interest of the most efficient use of time.

-- Except in an emergency, the Committee will not attempt to decide any question before full examination and an opportunity for the Superintendent to research the matter and make his/her recommendation to the Committee.
+- Except in an emergency, the Committee will not attempt to make a decision regarding a question before full examination and an opportunity for the Superintendent to research the matter and make a recommendation to the School Committee.

 - No complaints or allegations will be allowed in public concerning any staff member or any person connected to the school system.